-To ensure the above findings are not driven by the chosen number of knots in the sieve base, we re-estimate the model for $C=2, \dots, 5$, which implies that $J\in \{2, 4, 6, 8, 10\}$.
-Figure \ref{fig:figknots} shows that the estimated impacts of $\ln(\sigma_{i,t})$ and $\ln \left(\frac{H_{i,t}}{L_{i,t}}\right)$ are very stable across the values of $J$.
-The results are therefore quite robust in this regard.\footnote{In the appendix, we also re-estimate the specification in \eqref{wage} using HAC standard errors.
-According to the results in Table \ref{tab:apphac} and Figure \ref{fig:figknotsapp}, the HAC-based confidence intervals are slightly tighter when compared to bootstrapped ones reported in Figure \ref{fig:figknots}.}

-We have seen that the SCCE estimates differ quite markedly from those of CCEP and CCEMP.
-It is tempting to conclude that these differences in the results are due to nonlinearity in the factor component.
-In order to shed some light on this issue, we test if the factor component is in fact linear.
-Because CCEP can be seen as a restricted version of our SCCE estimator, we can apply \citeauthor{ney}'s \citeyearpar{ney} $C(\alpha)$ statistic to test the significance of the nonlinear factor transformations included in the sieve base.
-Under the null hypothesis that the factors enter linearly, the nonlinear transformations should be insignificant, in which case $C(\alpha)$ should be asymptotically chi-squared distributed.
-The observed test value in the narrow model is given by $94.6$, which is highly significant even at the 1\% level.
-The test results for the full model are almost identical.
-Linearity is therefore rejected in both models, suggesting that the observed differences in the estimation results are likely due to omitted nonlinearity on behalf of CCEP and CCEMG.
+The SCCE estimates differ quite markedly from those of CCEP and CCEMG.
+To assess whether these differences are due to nonlinearities in the factor component, we test the null hypothesis that the factors enter linearly.
+Since CCEP can be viewed as a restricted version of SCCE, we apply \citeauthor{ney}'s \citeyearpar{ney} $C(\alpha)$ statistic to test the significance of the nonlinear factor transformations included in the sieve base.
+Under the null, these transformations should be insignificant and the statistic should be asymptotically chi-squared distributed.
+The observed test value is $94.6$ in the narrow model and almost identical in the full model, leading us to reject linearity in both cases.
+This suggests that the differences between SCCE and the CCE-based estimates are likely due to omitted nonlinearities in the factor component.